dotlang/language/doc/RFE.md

 `let fn := (x:int) -> { let y := x+1 , print(x) , print(y) , return x+1 }`
 `let fn := (x:int) -> { let y := x+1 then return 100 if x<0 then print(x) then print(y) then return x+1 }`

+Y - remove variadic generics.
+It was initially used to support nothing check.
+But now that we have `||` it is mostly same as using a tuple.